G-Core/product-documentation/documentation/cloud/caas/create-a-container.md

 * Key: `LOG_FILE_PATH`
 * Value: `/var/log/myapp.log`

+This variable directs the application to write logs to the specified path inside the container.

 ## Step 7 (optional).
 Configure authentication via API

 To protect your container endpoints from unauthorized access, enable the API Key authentication feature.
 Either select an existing API key or create a new one.